Scybernator/ScyberLog/ReadMe.md

     }.With(x => x.Converters.Add(new JsonExceptionConverter<Exception>()));
 ```

-For more information see [Options Patter in .Net](https://docs.microsoft.com/en-us/dotnet/core/extensions/options)
+For more information see [Options Pattern in .Net](https://docs.microsoft.com/en-us/dotnet/core/extensions/options)

 ## Rolling Files
 Scyberlog "supports" datetime based file rolling, mainly by interpolating the date into the filename when writing to the log.
 The default file name is `"Log\\{0:yyyy-MM-dd}.log"`.
 The Filename template is a standard format string, with the 0th parameter being the current datetime and the 1st parameter being the logger name.
 Here is the implementation: